Blackhawks stun Oilers 6-4 in series opener

 They were trending out of the playoff picture and finished 23rd overall when regular-season play was suspended.
 They are the bottom seed among the 12 teams playing in the Western Conference elimination round.

-The Oilers, seeded fifth with a 37-25-9 record (12th in NHL), were seen as the favouite, especially given they have the two top point-getters this season in the NHL: Draisaitl (110 points) and McDavid (97 points).
+The Oilers, with a 37-25-9 record (12th in NHL), were seen as the favorite, especially given they have the two top point-getters this season in the NHL: Draisaitl (110 points) and McDavid (97 points).

+McDavid was asked after the game if Edmonton, as the fifth seed in the Western Conference, took bottom-seeded Chicago too lightly.

+”(It’s) a team that has had so much success in the past.
+They’re battle tested and they came out and did exactly what we thought they would do, and we just weren’t ready,” he said.

 UP NEXT